dcndr/SchoolScoutThemeStudio/SchoolScout Theme Studio/README.md

 **Open SchoolScout Theme Studio in a code editor or IDE, and open a local preview of 'index.html'**

 It should look familiar as it is built off of BHHS SchoolScout (SchoolScout 4.2023).
-However, 'My Classes' and notes are disabled and, times are frozen to allow design at any time.
+However, notes are disabled and times are frozen to allow design at any time.

 </p>